petter-holmberg/cpp-ref/classes.md

 Never use public inheritance except to model true Liskow IS-A and WORKS-LIKE-A. All overridden member functions must require no more and promise no less.
 [Sutter99](#Sutter99) §22

 Never inherit from a class that was not designed to be a base class.
-To add more functionality to a concrete class, define free (nonmember) functions to do the job instead, and put them in the same namespace as the class they are designed to extend.
+To add more functionality to a concrete class, define free (non-member) functions to do the job instead, and put them in the same namespace as the class they are designed to extend.
 [Sutter05](#Sutter05) §35

 Never inherit publicly only because it allows you to reuse common code in the base class!
 Instead, inherit because it allows the derived class to be reused by code that uses objects of the base class polymorphically.
 Before object orientation, it has always been easy for new code to call existing code.
 Public inheritance specifically makes it easier for existing code to seamlessly and safely call new code.
 (So do templates, which provide static polymorphism that can blend well with dynamic polymorphism.)
 [Sutter99](#Sutter99) §22 [Sutter05](#Sutter05) §37